D-yadu/D-yadu/README.md

 - 📫 How to reach me **yadukrishnan8001@gmail.com**

-- ⚡ Fun fact **Here's a fun fact about"I'm a triple threat: a tech enthusiast with a knack for design and a great sense of humor, making every project I work on both innovative and entertaining!"**
+- ⚡ Fun fact **"I'm a triple threat: a tech enthusiast with a knack for design and a great sense of humor, making every project I work on both innovative and entertaining!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">